awslabs/voice-powered-analytics/README-QuickSight.md

 # Using QuickSight for Data Discovery

 **NOTE** The QuickSight Lab is optional.
-Exploring the dataset is an extreamly helpful process however the rest of the workshop does not depend on the QuickSight Lab.
-If you are already familir with QuickSight please feel free to skip to the [Athena Setion](README-Athena.md)
+Exploring the dataset is an extremely helpful process however the rest of the workshop does not depend on the QuickSight Lab.
+If you are already familiar with QuickSight please feel free to skip to the [Athena Setion](README-Athena.md)

 ### Step 1 - (OPTIONAL) Understand Raw Data Set To Query